Cyma-s/Cyma-s.github.io/contents/posts/2024-multicore.md

 	- good price / performance
 	- memory not shared
 - Grid Computing
-	- fedetation of computer resources from multiple locations to reach a common goal (a large scale distributed system)
+	- federation of computer resources from multiple locations to reach a common goal (a large scale distributed system)
 	- grid tend to be more loosely coupled, heterogeneous, and geographically dispersed

 ### Cloud Computing